 Feedback alarms are deployed to make sure a device is operating correctly.
-For example, to supervise a fan feedback from a pressure switch may be used.
+For example, to supervise a fan, feedback from a pressure switch may be used.
 While the fan is in operation, the pressure should be high, if the fan is off, the pressure should be low.
-If any of these conditions is amiss, after the delay time defined in AL5 expired, an alarm needs to be generated.
+If any of these conditions is amiss an alarm needs to be generated.
 Feedback alarms normally should not reset themselves automatically, therefore set AL4 = ON.